hmcts/cp-job-manager/README.md

 ## Dependencies

-The project uses explicit dependency versions (no BOM).
+The project uses explicit dependency versions managed in the root `build.gradle` file.
+All versions are centralized in the `ext.versions` map for easy maintenance.
 Key dependencies include:

 **Core Dependencies:**
 - **SLF4J 1.7.36** - Logging facade